Entanglement and secret-key-agreement capacities of bipartite quantum interactions and read-only memory devices: Secret key distillation from bipartite quantum interactions

 We note that the identity channel corresponding to no assistance is an LOCC channel.
 Therefore, one can consider the whole development discussed above for bidirectional private communication without any assistance or feedback instead of LOCC-assisted communication.
 All the notions discussed above follow when we exempt the employment of any non-trivial LOCC-assistance.
-It follows that, non-assisted bidirectional private capacity $P^{2\to 2}_{\textnormal{n-a}}(\mc{N})$ and the strong converse unassisted bidirectional private capacity $\widetilde{P}_{\textnormal{n-a}}^{2\to 2}(\mc{N})$ are bounded from above as
+It follows that the non-adaptive bidirectional private capacity $P^{2\to 2}_{\textnormal{n-a}}(\mc{N})$ and the strong converse non-adaptive bidirectional private capacity $\widetilde{P}_{\textnormal{n-a}}^{2\to 2}(\mc{N})$ are bounded from above as

-The following lemma will be useful in deriving upper bounds on the bidirectional secret-key-agreement capacity of a bidirectional channel.
+The following lemma is useful in deriving upper bounds on the bidirectional secret-key-agreement capacity of a bidirectional channel.
 Its proof is very similar to the proof of Lemma~\ref{thm:ent-ppt-single-letter}, and so we omit it. \begin{lemma} Let $\Ent_{\LOCC}(A;B)_{\rho}$ be a bipartite entanglement measure for an arbitrary bipartite state $\rho_{AB}$.
 Suppose that $\Ent_{\LOCC}(A;B)_{\rho}$ vanishes for all $\rho_{AB}\in \SEP(A\!:\!B)$ and is monotone non-increasing under LOCC channels.
 Consider an $(n,K,\varepsilon)$ protocol for LOCC-assisted secret key agreement over a bidirectional quantum channel $\mc{N}_{A'B'\to AB}$ as described in Section~\ref{sec:priv-dist-protocol}.
-Then the following bound holds:
+Then the following bound holds

 where $\Ent_{\LOCC, A} (\mc{N})$ is the amortized entanglement of a bidirectional channel $\mc{N}$, i.e.,

 and $\sigma_{L_AABL_B}\coloneqq \mc{N}_{A'B'\to AB}(\rho_{L_AA'B'L_B})$. \end{lemma}